Skip to content

 Key takeaways

-• Internal linking tells search engines which pages matter and passes authority from your strongest pages to your recruiting page.
+• Internal linking tells search engines which pages matter, and funnels authority from your strongest pages to your recruiting page.

-• Link to your /join page from high-authority pages — homepage, pricing, footer, and relevant blog posts.
+• Link to your /join page from your high-authority pages — homepage, pricing, footer, relevant blog posts.

-• Use descriptive anchor text like “affiliate program”, not “click here”.
+• Use descriptive anchor text like “affiliate program”, never “click here”.

-• Contextual in-content links pass more signal than a single footer link, so use both.
+• Contextual in-content links pass more signal than a lone footer link, so use both.

-• Every new blog post about partnerships, payouts, or growth is a chance to add another relevant internal link.
+• Every new blog post about partnerships, payouts, or growth is another chance to add a relevant internal link.

 Internal linking is the most underused lever in partner-program SEO.
-You don’t need anyone else’s permission to do it, it costs nothing, and it directly shapes how search engines understand and rank your recruiting page.
-Yet most programs link to their /join page exactly once — from a small footer link — and wonder why it never ranks.
+You need nobody’s permission, it costs nothing, and it directly shapes how search engines understand and rank your recruiting page.
+Yet most programs link to their /join page exactly once — a small footer link — then wonder why it never ranks.

 Why does internal linking matter for a recruiting page?

-Internal links do two things: they pass authority (PageRank) from one page to another, and they signal relative importance and topical relevance.
-A recruiting page that receives links from your most authoritative pages inherits some of their standing, and the anchor text tells search engines what the page is about.
+Internal links do two jobs: they pass authority (PageRank) from one page to another, and they signal relative importance and topical relevance.
+A recruiting page that receives links from your most authoritative pages inherits some of their standing, and the anchor text tells search engines what it’s about.
 A page with no internal links is an orphan — hard to discover and easy to undervalue.

 Which pages should link to your /join page?

-Link from your highest-authority and most topically relevant pages, because those pass the most equity and the most relevant context.
+Link from your highest-authority, most topically relevant pages — those pass the most equity and the most relevant context.
 In priority order:

-2. Pricing page — high intent and high authority, and a natural place to mention earning through the program.
+2. Pricing page — high intent, high authority, and a natural spot to mention earning through the program.

-4. Relevant blog posts — anything about partnerships, affiliate marketing, payouts, or growth.
+4. Relevant blog posts — anything on partnerships, affiliate marketing, payouts, or growth.

-5. Your about or company page — establishes the program as part of the brand.
+5. Your about or company page — frames the program as part of the brand.

 Footer link plus contextual links